deeprumor1/updated2-satgain/README.md

 nor is the process code:) , u may not copy it , but if u re structure it then yes go ahead that is created by me and I own the rights to its creation

-tho you can look at it and re use
+tho you can look at it